skorpio07/SavePathAndReturn/README.md

 In the current directory, type in `sp.cmd` and press enter.

-This saves the current directory as a slot.
+This saves the current directory as a return slot.

 Navigate to another folder.

-In the folder, type in `rt.cmd` and press enter.
+In that folder, type in `rt.cmd` and press enter.

 The command will return you to the folder where you saved the path (slot).